codurance/site-hubspot-migration/README.md

 The partials folder holds `html` files that isolate or capture re-usable sections within templates or layouts.
 An example of these would be a header or a footer.
 <br><br>

+#### **|– 📁 sections**

+Sections are reusable drag and drop sections meant to be inserted on drag and drop areas.
+They can be found when adding a new section to a drag and drop area under the menu "Theme sections", and the main difference between these and the "Saved sections" is that the former don't have a maximum limitation.
+<br><br>

 #### **|– 📁 system**

 These files are templates for a specific purpose within the site, such as 404 pages.
 They are set through the settings within Hubspot.
 More information can be found [here](https://developers.hubspot.com/docs/cms/building-blocks/templates) under `System Pages`.